chigozie22/Big-Mart-Sales-Prediction/README.md

 **Deployment**
 The entire training code was deployed on Dagster for automated refreshment and application.
 The assets.py file contains the code for deploying the model on Dagster.

+**Data Description**
+The BigMart sales prediction dataset contains 2013's annual sales records for 1559 products across ten stores in different cities.
+Such vast data can reveal insights about apparent customer preferences as a specific product and store attributes have been defined in the dataset.
+● item_identifier: unique identification number for particular items ● item_weight: weight of the items
+● item_fat_content: fat content in the item such as low fat and regular fat ● item_visibility: visibility of the product in the outlet ● item_type: category of the product such as Dairy, Soft Drink, Household, etcs ● item_mrp: Maximum retail price of the product
+● outlet_identifier: unique identification number for particular outlets ● outlet_establishment_year: the year in which the outlet was established ● outlet_size: the size of the outlet, such as small, medium, and high ● outlet_location_type: location type in which the outlet is located, such as Tier 1, 2 and 3
+● outlet_type: type of the outlet such as grocery store or supermarket ● item_outlet_sales: overall sales of the product in the outlet

+**Tech Stack**
+Language: Python
+Libraries: Pandas, NumPy, matplotlib, sklearn, redshift connector, Pyearth, Pygam